-We estimate a VAR model similar to Lown and Morgan (2006) and Berrospide and Edge (2010).
+As a next step, we estimate a VAR model similar to Lown and Morgan (2006) and Berrospide and Edge (2010).
 These studies examine the effect of bank capital ratio shock to output growth through its effect on loan growth.
 They find modest effects of bank capital on lending.
 In order to be more in line with our theoretical model, we use shocks to loan loss provisions as a shock to the asset side of the bank.7 These shocks will be equivalent to quality of capital shocks in our model.
+Following Covas, Rump and Zakrajsek (2012) our sample consists only of the largest 15 BHCs which are listed on Table 8.8